gosu/ashton/README.md

 Features
 --------

-- Gosu::Color
-  * #to_opengl - Converts to [1.0, 1.0, 1.0, 1.0] rgba format (as used by OpenGL).
-  * .from_opengl - Creates new Color from [1.0, 1.0, 1.0, 1.0] rgba format (as used by OpenGL.

-- Gosu::Image
-  * #draw - Added :shader hash option to choose optional shader to use.
-  * #draw_rot - Added :shader hash option to choose optional shader to use.
-  * [TODO] #flip!, #flip, #mirror!, #mirror, #scale!, #scale, etc.
-  * [TODO] #resize (Well, create another image which is smaller/larger).
-  * [TODO] #to_framebuffer

-- Gosu::Window
-  * #post_process {} - Apply a shader (or shaders) to the contents of the block, after they have been drawn.
-  * [TODO] #to_framebuffer - Copy the contents of the window as a {Ashton::Framebuffer}.
-  * [TODO] #to_image - Create Gosu::Image from window contents.
-  * [TODO] #draw_line - Added :shader hash option
-  * [TODO] #draw_quad - Added :shader hash option
-  * [TODO] #draw_triangle - Added :shader hash option

-- {Ashton::Shader}
-  * Wrapper around a GLSL shader program, which allows for complex, real-time, graphical manipulations.
-  * #use {} - Inside the block, all draw operations are affected by the shader.
+- {Gosu::Color} - Converting to and from opengl values.

+- {Gosu::Image} - Apply shader to each draw operation or group of draws.
+Manipulation, such as flipping and scaling.

+- {Gosu::Window} - Post-processing with shaders.
+Converting to image.

-  * Supports vertex and fragment shaders.
+- {Ashton::Shader} -  Wrapper around a GLSL shaders, Supports vertex and fragment shaders.
+Small shader/function library.
-  * Includes a small library of example shaders, which can be used to both affect individual draw actions or post-process the whole screen (:radial_blur, :pixelate, etc).

-- {Ashton::Framebuffer}
-  * A relatively low-level graphics buffer that can be drawn onto and drawn onto the Window.
+- {Ashton::Framebuffer} - low-level graphics buffer that can be drawn directly onto and drawn to the Window.
-  * #use {} - Inside the block, draw operations go into the framebuffer, rather than onto the window.
-  * #to_image - Convert to Gosu::Image.
-  * #draw - Draw directly onto a Gosu::Window (Only accepts x, y coordinate).
-  * [TODO] #flip!, #flip - Invert framebuffer's vertical orientation.

 Limitations
 -----------